 Financial Aid Programs

-MSJC offers a number of financial aid programs to assist students with paying for college and each financial aid program comes with its own set of eligibility requirements.
+MSJC offers several financial aid programs to assist students with paying for college, each highlighting specific eligibility requirements.
 Grants are awarded based on financial need and come from either the federal government, State of California or California Student Aid Commission.
-Please read the information provided below and contact the Financial Aid office with general questions about available programs.
+Please read the information provided below and contact the Financial Aid Office with general questions about available programs.

 Federal Financial Aid Programs